Disability Discrimination Act

 - the physical features of an employer’s premises

-Another important protection is that the law also outlaws disability-related harassment (or, bullying) against people with disabilities in the workplace - that is unwanted behaviour, whether intended or not, that is related to disability and which causes feelings such as offence or humiliation or hurt.
+Another important protection is that the law also outlaws disability-related harassment (or bullying) against people with disabilities in the workplace - that is unwanted behaviour, whether intended or not, that is related to disability and which causes feelings such as offence, humiliation or hurt.

-It can include behaviour such as name-calling or making fun of a person’s disability or of making fun of people with disabilities generally.
+It can include behaviour such as name-calling, making fun of a person’s disability or making fun of people with disabilities generally.

 Reasonable adjustments in the workplace